neilbrown/gnubee-tools/README.md

 Install / Rescue mode
 ---------------------

-If the firmware fails to find a filesystem with the label GNUBEE_ROOT, it will run a shell on the serial console from which you can repair or create such a filesystem.
+If the firmware fails to find a filesystem with the label `GNUBEE-ROOT`, it will run a shell on the serial console from which you can repair or create such a filesystem.
 If you don't have a serial cable, this isn't much help.

-If you hold the small black button during boot, the firmware will notice and will not even look for GNUBEE_ROOT but will start a shell and, importantly, configure the network and start the "dropbear" ssh daemon.
+If you hold the small black button during boot, the firmware will notice and will not even look for `GNUBEE-ROOT` but will start a shell and, importantly, configure the network and start the "dropbear" ssh daemon.

 The first network port (black) is by default configured with address 192.168.10.1.
 The second (blue) port is configured to use DHCP to request an address.
 You can use whichever of these is more convenient.
-To login you will need to know the root password which is "GnuBee".
+To login you will need to know the root password, which is "GnuBee".

-You can over-ride some defaults by created a VFAT filesystem on a USB storage device, and placing the file `gnubee-config.txt` on the root directory.
+You can over-ride some defaults by creating a VFAT filesystem on a USB storage device and placing a file `gnubee-config.txt` in the root directory.
 Then plugging this device in during boot.
 The file should contains "name=value" assignments, one per line.
 Following names are meaningful.